pdf-association/arlington-pdf-model/README.md

 A single key in a dictionary can be of different types.
 A common examples is when a key is either a dictionary or an array of dictionaries.
 In this case Type would be defined as "array;dictionary".

-Except for basic types, currently we recognize following combinations of allowed types: [click here](All_types.md)
+In addition to the basic types listed above, the data currently has the following combinations of basic types: [click here](All_types.md)

 ## **Link**
 If a specific key requires further validation (e.g. represents another dictionary) we link this key to another sheet in Link column.
 Example in PageObject: